KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Pregnancy by bibaldo](https://github.com/bibaldo/MMM-Pregnancy)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Pregnancy.js`: Replace it with `MagicMirror²`.

 ### [MMM-profile by kurtern84](https://github.com/kurtern84/MMM-profile)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Profile.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-Profile.js`: Replace it with built-in fetch.

 ### [MMM-ProfileControl by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ProfileControl)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-Profilepicture by Snille](https://github.com/Snille/MMM-Profilepicture)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Profilepicture.js`: Replace it with `MagicMirror²`.

 ### [MMM-ProfileSwitcher by tosti007](https://github.com/tosti007/MMM-ProfileSwitcher)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-ProfileSwitcher.js`: Replace it with `MagicMirror²`.

 ### [MMM-PrometheusAlerts by spyder007](https://github.com/spyder007/MMM-PrometheusAlerts)